dzmitry-lahoda-forks/binary-search/README.md

 # binary-search

-A generic binary search implementation that finds the transition point where a predicate switches from `false` to `true` over `core::ops` implementations.
+A generic binary search implementation that finds the transition point where a predicate switches from `false` to `true` over `core` traits implementations.

+Correctness, soundenss and panic safety are priority over performance.

 ## Overview